suryakaduru/Text_summarizer_pipeline/insights.md

 ### Complexity and Length
 - Longer dialogues with more speakers are harder to summarize.
-- Model performs better on shorter, simpler texts.
+- Model performs better on shorter, simpler texts. eg: for the first sequence of text it has score of 0.9

 ### Consistency
 - Performance varies significantly, suggesting need for additional training.
+(FUTURE WORK)

 ### Error Analysis
 - Common issues include misunderstanding complex interactions and speaker switches.